Will I Have to Testify in My New York City Pedestrian Accident Case?

 However, most pedestrian accident cases are settled, so therefore courtroom testimony would not be necessary.
 The cases that do go to trial generally involve accidents in which the plaintiff is seriously injured and often permanently disabled.
 Testimony is a form of evidence, much like physical evidence from the scene or police and medical reports.
 Do not let apprehension about testifying stop you from giving evidence a jury needs to hear.

-The New York City pedestrian accident lawyers at Douglas and London will help prepare you and be with you every step of the way.
+The New York City pedestrian accident lawyers at Douglas & London will help prepare you and be with you every step of the way.
 We fight hard so that you may receive the maximum compensation you deserve for your injuries.
 Our lawyers have recovered more than $18 billion in verdicts and settlements for clients.

 Public Entities